ray-project/ray/doc/source/cluster/kubernetes/user-guides/helm-chart-rbac.md

 ![Watch all namespaces in the Kubernetes cluster](../images/rbac-clusterrole.svg)

-This is the KubeRay's default setting.
+This is KubeRay's default setting.
 The informer of the KubeRay operator watches all namespaces in the Kubernetes cluster.
 The operator has cluster-scoped access to create and manage resources, using ClusterRole and ClusterRoleBinding.